 Bleeding gumsGums - bleeding

-Bleeding gums are mainly due to inadequate plaque removal from the teeth at the gum line.
-This will lead to a condition called gingivitis, or inflamed gums.
+The main cause of bleeding gums is the buildup of plaque at the gum line.
+This will lead to a condition called gingivitis , or inflamed gums.

-If plaque is not removed through regular brushing and dental appointments, it will harden into what is known as tartar.
-Ultimately, this will lead to increased bleeding and a more advanced form of gum and jawbone disease known as periodontitis.
+Plaque that is not removed will harden into tartar.
+This will lead to increased bleeding and a more advanced form of gum and jawbone disease known as periodontitis .

 Other causes of bleeding gums include: